bcbright/imitate_FUSION_with_lidR/README.md

 # Limitations
 1. For a reason unknown to me, I have to run the CHM-based metrics in a separate R session.
 In other words, if you copy and paste the entire script into an R window, it will crash at the last section, 4.4 (the CHM metrics section).
 So to run the CHM metrics you need to paste Section 1., Section 4.1, and then Section 4.4.
 2. Lastly, this was only tested/developed on one small test set of 2.6 GB of laz.
 Running on other acquisitions might reveal issues.
-I don’t know how well it’d scale with a large acquisition of say 200 GB worth of laz on a normal workstation (16 GB memory); I suspect it would either crash or take a long time to process a much bigger acquisitions.
+I don’t know how well it’d scale with a large acquisition of say 200 GB worth of laz on a normal workstation (16 GB memory); I suspect it would either crash or take a long time to process a much bigger acquisition.